Nate Sudfeld: Personal life

 Sudfeld is the son of Ralph and Michelle Sudfeld and has two brothers, twins Matthew and Zach, and two sisters, Juliana and Sarah.
 Matthew was a wide receiver at Brown, while Zach played at Nevada and played in the NFL as a tight end for the New England Patriots and the New York Jets.
 Juliana played volleyball for Wheaton College in Illinois.
-Sarah plays basketball for The King's College in New York City.
+Sarah played basketball for The King's College in New York City.